phitsc/farrmultimonitor/readme.txt

 Credits
 ================
-The icon is from FamFamFam's silk icon set: http://www.famfamfam.com/lab/icons/silk/
+The icon is a modified version of one taken from here: http://www.visualpharm.com/

 Disclaimer